Mattoje/DavisISSMenuBar/README.md

 </p>

 # Conditions:
+* International System of Units only!
+No other abominable system of measurement.
 * You own the station under your WeatherLink account.
 * The station must be a Davis Vantage Pro 2  Wireless
 * You need to know your own stationUUID, stationApiKey and stationApiSecret